ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 {{% notice tip%}}
 _You'll present those 2 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find. --Russ_
 {{% /notice %}}

+---

+### Task 8: Make Snapshots

+In each of the virtual machines created above, create a snapshot labelled "Lab 4 Submit" before you submit the assignment.
+The grading process may require making changes to the VMs, so this gives you a restore point before grading starts.
+Also, you may have multiple Lab 4 snapshots on some VMs, so feel free to label them accordingly.

+### Task 9: Schedule A Grading Time

+Contact the instructor and schedule a time for interactive grading.
+You may continue with the next module once grading has been completed.